tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You may send the butterflies off to protect an ally.
 That ally gains the magical protection of your armor instead of you (the bonus from your armor stacks with theirs).
 The butterflies return to you at the end of your next turn.

 **Quirk:** Fragile sense of self.

 ---

+#### Chameleon Armor

+_Recharge 6+:_ You can blend in with your surroundings, becoming effectively invisible as long as you don’t move or attack.
+If a foe knows where you stopped to become invisible, your miss chance against their attacks is only 25% instead of the usual 50%.

+**Quirk:** Insects, when prepared correctly, add much-needed crunch to any dish.
+Share this culinary discovery with your friends.

+---